parmes/parmes/solfec/user/solvers.rst

 .. role:: red

-Hybrid solver allows to combine smooth rigid body nonlinear spring based :ref:`PARMEC <parmec-index>` models with non--smooth SOLFEC models.
+Hybrid solver allows to combine smooth rigid body nonlinear spring based :ref:`PARMEC <parmec-index>` models with non--smooth SOLFEC models
+(see :ref:`examples <solfec-examples-hybrid_modeling>`).
 The solver is supported both in the serial and MPI version of Solfec.
 The Parmec library is shared memory parallel and in the MPI mode this part of modeling is executed on MPI rank 0 process, employing maximum available shared memory parallelism.

 .. topic:: obj = HYBRID_SOLVER (parmec_file, parmec_step, parmec2solfec, solfec_solver) :red:`(Under development)`